bduffany/godemon/README.md

 # godemon

-godemon lets you restart a command when files change.
-It is useful for things like automatically rebuilding your application when you edit source files.
+godemon lets you run a command that is restarted whenever files change.

-Like [nodemon](https://github.com/remy/nodemon), but written in Go.

-**STATUS: WIP**.
-Signal handling, child process management, etc. is not quite battle-tested and may have some bugs.
+It is great for:

+- Restarting a development server whenever you change source code
+- Running tests whenever you change source code
+- Mirroring a directory to another location, using a tool like `rsync`
+- Lots of other things!

+It is like [nodemon](https://github.com/remy/nodemon), but with a few key
+differences:

+- Written in Go
+- General purpose: works with any command, and gives no special treatment to nodejs
+- Portable: ships as a single binary with no external dependencies

+Tested mostly on Mac and Linux.
+It has not yet been tested on Windows.

-## Install
+## Installation

+The easiest way to install godemon is with the `go` CLI:

 ```bash
 go install github.com/bduffany/godemon@latest